helgoboss/helgobox/doc/user-guide.md

   by ReaLearn itself, which improves the situation at least a bit.
 - **Advanced settings:** This button is for experts.
 There are some advanced mapping-related settings in ReaLearn that are not adjustable via its graphical user interface but only by writing text-based configuration.
-  Pressing this button should open a text editor in which you can write the configuration for this mapping.
+  Pressing this button should open a small window in which you can write the configuration for this mapping.
-  As soon as you save the text file and close the text editor, ReaLearn will check the configuration that you have entered and tell you if it's not correct.
   If the button label ends with a number, that number denotes the number of top-level configuration properties set for that mapping.
 That way you can immediately see if a mapping has advanced settings or not.
 You can learn more about the available properties in the section [Advanced settings](#advanced-settings).
+    - **Open in text editor:** Opens the settings in the system text editor or whatever program is associated with YAML files.
+It depends on your system setup if this works or not.
+If it does and if your text editor is good, this can make editing larger YAML snippets more convenient (e.g. by providing syntax highlighting).
+As soon as you save the file and close the editor, the text will automatically appear in the "Advanced settings" text area.
+    - **Help:** Will open an online version of the user guide section that describes the available configuration properties.
 - **Find in mapping list:** Scrolls the mapping rows panel so that the corresponding mapping row for this mapping gets visible.